saurvs/astro-rust/README.md

 **Transit**

-* Times of rise, transit and set for stars, planets, the Sun, and the Moon
+* Times of rise, transit and set for the stars, the planets, the Sun, and the Moon

 **Elliptic orbits**

-* eccentric anomaly of a body, from it's mean anomaly
-* true anomaly of a body, from it's eccentric anomaly
+* eccentric anomaly, true anomaly and radius of a body
-* radius vector of a body, from it's eccentric anomaly or true anomaly
-* time of passage through the nodes
+* times of passage through the nodes

 **Parabolic orbits**

-* true anomaly and radius vector of a body, from time of passage in perihelion
+* true anomaly and radius vector of a body
-* time of passage through the nodes
+* times of passage through the nodes

 **Near-parabolic orbits**